empirical-org/Empirical-Core/services/QuillLMS/README.md

     2. Navigate your browser to [localhost:3000](http://localhost:3000).
     3. When you're done with the server, use Ctrl-C to break it and return to your command line.

-14. Optional: To play through activities locally, start LMS via `npm run start:prod-cms` rather than `Procfile.dev`.
-This points the local LMS to production CMS.

 In case you are unable to start QuillLMS on your computer, please submit and issue.
 If you found a work around, we would also love to read your suggestions!

 For more information on setting up and launching QuillLMS, visit the [docs](https://docs.quill.org/misc/setting_up.html).